-Table -26 • TIMEOUT Terms
+Table 13-27 • TIMEOUT Terms

-Term Description feature Name of the feature. keyword=value Feature name modifier to denote a group of licenses.
-See Specifying Features for details. seconds Number of seconds after which inactive license is reclaimed.
+Term Description seconds Number of seconds after which inactive license is reclaimed.
 The software publisher sets a minimum value.
-If you specify a value for seconds that is smaller than the minimum or greater than the minimum, the greater value used.
+If you specify a value for seconds that is smaller than the minimum or greater than the minimum, the greater value is used.